 How It All Began

 Peter “Malandela” Thorne reached the beautiful valley of Malkerns in 1961, after departing from the United Kingdom several years earlier traveling south through places such as Kenya and Zimbabwe.
 He was a young and energetic man of 27, ready to take on the next challenge of his journey, and this lead him to attaining a job as the agricultural manager of the farm you see before you.
 A few years passed and his love for the land grew along with the opportunity to acquire the farm that he arduously tended.
 As the seed was planted with purchasing the land, his life here began to grow.
-In the year of 1969, several years after his arrival he married a tall beauty, Jenny from a neighboring farm.
+In the year of 1969, several years after his arrival he married a tall beauty, Jenny from a neighbouring farm.
 She was the start of the family that would gradually grow into a household of six as the years went by.

 As Pete farmed the fertile lands and created his home here he was given the Swazi name “Malandela – the follower” by the people of the land on which he worked.
 And so the farm became known as Malandela’s.
 Alongside the working of the land, in 1976 his wife Jenny established a quaint little craft shop that was called Tishweshwe.
 This lovely little shop was located where you now find the All Out Africa tourist info centre.